saidvandeklundert/saidvandeklundert.github.io/_posts/2019-08-21-juniper-cisco_ios_xr_mpls_vpn.md

   Topology default (ID 0) -> <b>Cost: 100</b>
 ```

-The previous output reveals the interface is acting as a `P2P` OSPF interface, we have have `MD5` authentication enabled and the cost for the link is `100`.
+The previous output reveals the interface is acting as a `P2P` OSPF interface, we have `MD5` authentication enabled and the cost for the link is `100`.

 BFD can be verified using the following: